-You can find anything from wedding dresses to year-round Christmas trees on la 53, and there’s plenty of simple menu del día restaurants on the streets that branch off from it, with some of your most typical no-frills Colombian food in the city.
+You can find anything from wedding dresses to year-round Christmas trees on la 53 (a perfect place to find tinsel for your first Christmas away from home!), and there’s plenty of simple menu del día restaurants on the streets that branch off from it, with some of your most typical no-frills Colombian food in the city.

-There aren’t many hostels in Galerias nor Quesada, but if you’re travelling with a bigger budget or staying in Bogotá a little longer it’s a great place to find a reasonably priced 1 or 2-bed apartment.
+There aren’t many hostels in Bogota’s Galerias area, nor in Quesada, but if you’re travelling with a bigger budget or staying in Bogotá a little longer it’s a great place to find a reasonably priced 1 or 2-bed apartment.
 We’ve had lovely longer-term stays at Apart Studios Charles 52.

 Is Teusaquillo, Bogota safe?

-Usaquén has a really residential vibe, and it’s definitely an old-money neighbourhood.
-It’s a little further out of the city than we would normally look when choosing where to stay in Bogota, but the chance to sign up for a gym, have a local bakery and fruit/veg store whilst also being close to the square with bars and restaurants (and not a gringo in sight!) was exactly what we needed after 8 months of hostel-life.
+Even the area around Parque de Usaquen is a little further out of the city than we would normally look when choosing where to stay in Bogota, but the chance to sign up for a gym, have a local bakery and fruit/veg store whilst also being close to the square with bars and restaurants (and not a gringo in sight!) was exactly what we needed after 8 months of hostel-life.

 The area is known for its Sunday artisanal market, which lines the streets in every direction.
 Expect to find handmade, quality gifts and pieces for your home rather than tacky souvenirs at the Usaquén market.